-Despite record stock surge, video game retailer GameStop is still struggling to stay afloat
+Despite record stock surge, GameStop is still struggling to stay afloat

 “GameStop could have sold stock and built up a war chest to figure out some sort of turnaround plan that could forestall its demise,” Chukumba said.
 “But that hasn’t happened.”

-The retailer, which is based in Grapevine, Texas, did not respond to requests for comment.
+The retailer, which is based in Grapevine, Tex., did not respond to requests for comment.

 Although executives have promised turnaround efforts, analysts say the pandemic has only added to the company’s woes.
 GameStop has traditionally made its largest profits from its buy-sell-trade business, which buys back used games and consoles and resells them at a markup.
 But consumers are increasingly buying digital versions of games on platforms such as Xbox Live and PlayStation Store, which means the retailer is left with both a dwindling supply and dampened demand for used video games.

 “When you buy a game for 69 cents and sell it for $8.99, that’s the real moneymaker,” said Stefano Scalia, a digital marketing executive in Silicon Valley who worked at a GameStop store in Fremont, Calif., in the early 2010s.
-“It’s essentially become a pawnshop and even that business model is decaying.
+“It’s essentially become a pawnshop, and even that business model is decaying.
 How much longer are you going to go buy ‘Call of Duty’ on DVD?
 You can see the brick wall at the end of the tunnel.”

 “For me, it’s always been like, you go there for the old games,” Fields said.
-“I was never trying to get the latest console or system because everything is stupid expensive for the first year or two.
-So for me it was not quite a mom and pop video game shop, but almost there."

 “I do think there’s some redeeming qualities that make it different than a Blockbuster/Netflix situation, but the bulk of it is a Blockbuster/Netflix situation,” Fields said.
 “Eventually, you’re not going to need games from there.”

-The company got its start in 1984 as Babbage’s, an educational software shop in Dallas.
-The retailer quickly carved out a business selling popular video games for Atari and Nintendo, and in 1999 was acquired by Barnes & Noble for $215 million.
+The company got its start in 1984 as Babbage’s, an educational-software shop in Dallas.
+The retailer quickly carved out a business selling popular video games for Atari and Nintendo, and in 1999 it was acquired by Barnes & Noble for $215 million.
 In 2002, GameStop went public at $18 a share.
 Its stock rose 12 percent on the first day of trading.

-GameStop spun off into an independent company in 2004 and soon after, bought EB Games for $1.44 billion, gaining a foothold into Europe, Canada, Australia and New Zealand.
+GameStop spun off into an independent company in 2004, and soon after, it bought EB Games for $1.44 billion, gaining a foothold in Europe, Canada, Australia and New Zealand.
 In recent years, the retailer has expanded into collectibles and novelty items with the acquisition of ThinkGeek parent company GeekNet.

-As the company has expanded, analysts say it has lost its stronghold among gamers, who once camped out overnight for new console and game launches.
+As the company has expanded, analysts say it has lost its stronghold among gamers, who once camped out overnight for launches of new consoles and games.
 As much of that business moved online, GameStop was forced to rethink its strategy.
 Analysts say one of the most valuable parts of its business now is the company’s PowerUp Rewards loyalty program, whose members number 60 million.

 “That is very valuable information, to know what millions of gamers are playing and to be able to use that to market games and draw them into stores for launches,” said Joseph Feldman, an analyst for Telsey Advisory Group.
 “It’s the kind of data most retailers just don’t have.”